 Location Event takes place on Carroll Avenue in Takoma Park, MD from the DC border at Eastern Ave, NW to the intersection with MD Rt.
 410. You can put 7000 Carroll Ave, Takoma Park, MD in your GPS to get here.

 Metro The event is accessible via the Takoma Station on Metro’s Red Line.
-Festival is 3 blocks from Metro (walk in he direction of 7-11)
+Festival is 3 blocks from Metro.

 (1) Lot behind the shops on Laurel Ave -enter through Eastern Avenue exit.
 Handicapped parking available.
 FREE